-In Puglia, we have also Polignano a Mare, a city that enchants for its extraordinary position perched overhanging the Adriatic Sea, the splendid natural caves, the streets of the historic center, and the terraces with spectacular views.
-Without forgetting the pebble beaches and the steep cliffs.
+In Puglia, we also have Polignano a Mare.
+This city enchants for its extraordinary position perched overhanging the Adriatic Sea, the splendid natural caves, the streets of the historic center, and the terraces with spectacular views, without forgetting the pebble beaches and the steep cliffs.
 It is one of the most suggestive places in Puglia.

 After crossing the Strait of Messina, we arrive in Sicily.
 The eastern part of the island deserves a special mention in the list of unmissable trips to Italy.
-You can start from Catania and enjoy its Baroque architecture which is well expressed in the amazing Piazza del Duomo (the square of the cathedral), continue along Via Etnea, and reach the Villa Bellini Garden.
+You can start from Catania and enjoy its Baroque architecture, which is well expressed in the amazing Piazza del Duomo (the cathedral’s square), continue along Via Etnea, and reach the Villa Bellini Garden.
 Also worth seeing is the “Piscarìa”, the fish market in Catania, where you can also eat.

-From Catania, you can then visit the splendid Taormina, but also Syracuse, Marzamemi, Ragusa, and Noto.
+From Catania, you can visit the splendid Taormina, Syracuse, Marzamemi, Ragusa, and Noto.
 If you love nature, do not miss an excursion on the Etna volcano and a walk through the Alcantara gorges.

 Read: Beaches of Sardinia